spectrochempy/spectrochempy/docs/userguide/reference/index.rst

 NDDataset in SpectroChemPy in contrast to numpy nd-arrays can have coordinates for each dimension.
 The individual coordinates are represented by a specific object: Coord.
 All coordinates of an NDDataset are grouped in a particular object: CoordSet.
-Finally, a range of coordinates can be represented by the object: CoordRange.

 .. autosummary::
     :nosignatures: